krzysztofslusarski/jvm-profiling-toolkit/README.md

 Viewer for collapsed stack and JFR outputs of profiles.
 Dedicated to Async-profiler 2.x, but works also with Async-profiler 1.x and Java Flight Recorder.

+## ECID functionality

+To benefit from filters with ECID you need to use precompiled Async-profiler from [PR](https://github.com/jvm-profiling-tools/async-profiler/pull/576), and make use of a new API created there.
 ## How to install - from sources
 ```shell script
 git clone --depth 1 https://github.com/krzysztofslusarski/jvm-profiling-toolkit.git